 For those hospital inpatients whose symptoms are well controlled, or whose discharge plans are in place, a LOROS admission may not be appropriate, even if it is a patient's preference.

-Referrals may be made electronically (via PRISM or SystmOne) or by paper using the single referral form below.
+Referrals may be made electronically (via PRISM or SystmOne) or using the single referral form below (UHL referrals only), where possible please send this electronically, via Secure NHS email, to the relevant LOROS Team(s).
 For all ward referrals please call (0116) 231 3771.